EasyNetDev/Saitek-FIP/README.md

 1. Build first attempt of driver using libusb https://libusb.info/
 2. Search for USB device 0x06a3:0xa2ae .
 3. Open USB device.
-4. Get device information, like bEndpointAddress for Endpoint OUT, bEndpointAddress Endpoint IN, wMaxPacketSize for each endpoint (normaly 512 bytes).
+4. Get device information, like bEndpointAddress for Endpoint OUT (0x02), bEndpointAddress Endpoint IN (0x82), wMaxPacketSize for each endpoint (normaly 512 bytes).
 These details are used by the future driver to be able to send data correctly to the device.
 5. Send initialization command to the device.
 6. Send command which enables image receiving.